paazmaya/naginata.fi/README.markdown

  * Translations for application strings
  * Configuration of language_TERRITORY
  * Separate handling per page type, not all are simple articles
  * OpenID login redirects to wrong page.
-It is always / when it should be something more.
+It is always / when there should be something more.
  * Facebook liking and related, https://developers.facebook.com/tools/debug/og/object?q=naginata.fi